afunnydev/tinysociety/content/articles/2018-10-31-tiny-house-laws-in-the-united-stats.md

   * Accessory dwelling units (ADUs) are allowed on single-family lots as long as they are occupied by relatives, caretakers, etc.
   * Antique and custom-built vehicles presented for first-time titling and registration in North Carolina must be examined and photographed by a local NC Division of Motor Vehicles inspector.

 The people of North Carolina are divided over tiny houses.
 Some are worried they could ruin the character of their town, while others believe they could be the solution to rising housing costs and high-density areas.
+Either way, tiny living could be an excellent, affordable way to live for college students and low-income residents alike.

 **Links:**